 On average, pedaling an electric bike can generate around 15 watts of power, which is about 5% of the typical e-bike battery’s capacity.
 While this may seem like a small amount, it can be useful in extending the range of your electric bike, particularly if you’re running low on battery power.
 In addition, the efficiency can slightly increase if you use a regenerative braking system to recover energy whilst you ride downhill, storing it back in the battery.
 It’s worth noting that adding an extra load to the battery while pedaling will also inevitably increase your physical effort and power consumption.
 Overall, the efficiency of pedaling as a way to recharge an electric bike may not be groundbreaking, but it’s a useful option to keep in mind, especially if you don’t have access to a charging station while you’re out on a ride.

-You may also like: Are Electric Bikes Expensive: A Cost Analysis of Owning an E-bike
+You may also like: Best Electric Bikes: A Compendium of the Top Picks

 The potential benefits and drawbacks of pedaling to charge an electric bike